 - 4 days / 3 nights

 - Large rooms – no single supplement

 Discount available for 7 or more participants booking together.

-A winter weekend visiting some spectacular sites in the Minervois hills, looking for Wallcreeper, Alpine accentor and species that overwinter at lower altitudes.
-We may also see Bonelli’s eagle, recently returned Great spotted cuckoo and just possibly Iberian shrike.
+A short winter break visiting some spectacular sites in the Minervois hills, looking for Wallcreeper and Alpine accentor, both species that overwinter at lower altitudes.
+We may also see Bonelli’s eagle, Iberian grey shrike and recently returned Great spotted cuckoo.
+Click on Target species for a more detailed list…

 Welcome drinks & dinner